The ultimate ecommerce site search guide

 Sounds silly, but topping our list of tips is to actually include a search field, and not hide it.

 Hiding the search field is a big no-no.

-Stores that only show the search icon or who hide their search bar in a flyout menu are lucky to see a 4.44% shopper engagement rate with search.
+Stores that only show the search icon or who hide their search bar in a flyout menu are lucky to see minimal shopper engagement with search.

-Simply adding the search field can triple your site search usage.
+Simply adding the search field can have a significant impact your site search usage.

 Only have ONE “search” input field

 Get rid of any input field that is even remotely close in proximity to your search field.

 There’s nothing more frustrating for a shopper than to enter a search and get the “this is not a valid email address” error.